UAE Tax Season 2026: Essential Guide for Expats and Residents

 This UAE tax season guide covers common scenarios for other major expat populations:

-Indian Expats: India uses a residency-based system.
+India uses a residency-based system.
 If you spend fewer than 182 days in India during a financial year (April 1 - March 31), you're generally considered a non-resident and only pay tax on India-source income.
 However, Indians with income exceeding INR 15 lakh (approximately $18,000) need only 120 days in India to be considered resident.

-Pakistani Expats: Pakistan also uses residency-based taxation.
+Pakistan also uses residency-based taxation.
 Spending fewer than 183 days in Pakistan during a tax year generally establishes non-resident status.
 Pakistani expats typically owe no tax on foreign employment income once they're non-resident.

-Filipino Expats: The Philippines taxes citizens on worldwide income only if they're resident in the Philippines.
+The Philippines taxes citizens on worldwide income only if they're resident in the Philippines.
 Filipino expats who spend most of the year abroad and maintain tax residency in the UAE generally owe no Philippine tax on UAE employment income.

 This UAE tax season guide recommends consulting with tax professionals familiar with both UAE and home country regulations, as bilateral tax treaties can significantly impact obligations.